Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Abstract

 \section{Abstract}

-We expand the structural theory of \ca graphs that avoid specific cyclic coset patterns.
-We present several characterisations of tree-likeness for these structures and show a close connection to $\alpha$-acyclic hypergraphs.
-A focus lies on the behaviour of short paths of overlapping cosets in these \ca graphs, and their relation to short chordless paths in hypergraphs that are locally acyclic.
+We expand the structure theory of finite \ca graphs that avoid specific cyclic coset patterns.
+A focus lies on the exploration of duality in related structures and associated hypergraphs, especially applied to the local analysis of paths and cycles.
+We present several characterisations of local tree-likeness for these structures and show a close connection to $\alpha$-acyclicity of hypergraphs.